Voluntary Repatriation

 If you wish to leave Egypt and travel to Syria, you need to:

-• Approach UNHCR registration centre in Zamalek to submit a file closure request.
+• Call the UNHCR Infoline 0227390400 or approach UNHCR registration centre in Zamalek or in Alexandria to obtain a file closure appointment during the working hours outlined above.
 You will be granted a file closure appointment on a later date.

 • After five working days, you will approach the UNHCR registration centre in Zamalek, Cairo and will be provided by an exit reference number issued by the Government of Egypt, that will be added to the closure document allowing you to leave the country.